one2nc/hot-reload-inside-docker-examples/spring-boot-postgres/README.md

 > $ docker-compose up -d

-If you're running `doker-compose up -d` command for time, It would take 7-10 minutes to pull images( openjdk:11) and download dependencies.
+If you're running `docker-compose up -d` command for time, It would take 7-10 minutes to pull images( openjdk:11) and download dependencies.
 If everything runs successfully, By doing `docker ps` you would see the following outcome.